 2. Reply to learners

-- Set an encouraging tone - online learning can feel isolating and requires strong self-motivation without positive reinforcement.
+- Set an encouraging tone - online learning can feel isolating and requires strong self-motivation without feedback.
 Many learners are new to online learning, to online interaction, or even learning itself.

 - Answer general functional or technical queries.